peigongdh/network/README.md

 **httpclient-https** is a simple httpclient, with https supported

-**httpclient-redirection** is a simple httpclient, with 302 redirections implemented

 **socks5-daemon** is a simple socks5 server implemention

 **shadowsocks-asio** a very simple tool, but it's complete and works fine.